syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 ## Local data

 By default, client data source is not sent to server to prevent unwanted data transfer since all data origin is server.
-In case, if you don't want to query the data source again for exporting in server, the grid's client [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) can be sent to server on export postback by removing the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) property in grid's ignore list.
+In case, if you don't want to query the data source again for exporting in server, the grid's client [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) can be sent to server on export PostBack by removing the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) property in grid's ignore list.
 The code snippet for this as follows

 {% highlight js %}